 From the menu at the top of the Visual Basic for Applications screen select View >> Code or press F7, and a code window will be displayed where the form currently resides.
 Click in the following box and select the contents of the box by holding the left mouse button and dragging down over the contents.
 Hold the Ctrl Button down and press "C'' to copy the contents to the clipboard.

-Switch to Visual Basic for Applications and click inside the code window and highlight any information in this window -- press Ctrl "V" to paste the contents, the window should now look like the following picture.
+Switch to Visual Basic for Applications and click inside the code window and highlight any information in this window -- press Ctrl "V" to paste the contents into the code window.
+The window should now look like the following picture.

 That's all the code that is required to turn all the relays ON and OFF on our relay boards, it will work on the 1, 2 & 8 Channel relay boards.
 Select File >> Save Book1 from the pull down menu to save your project before you attempt to run the program.

 Assuming that everything is connected up properly, press the blue right arrow at the top of the screen and our program will run.
 To stop the program click the box on the top right of the user form, DO NOT close the program using the blue square box in the VBA editor.
 If you would close the program using the blue box the serial port will not be closed properly, and it may not operate properly if you would restart the program.

-Click the "All Relays ON" button and you will hear an audible click from the relays or the LED indicator will light - this is activating all the relays on the board and pressing the "All Relays OFF" button will turn them OFF.
+Click the "All Relays ON" button and you will hear an audible click from the relays or the LED indicator will light - this is activating all the relays on the board and pressing the "All Relays OFF" button will turn all them OFF.